Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Observations and data analysis

 \subsubsection{GRB~150403A}

-An image taken of the field of GRB~150403A almost six months after the GRB with the GRB Optical/Near-infrared Detector on the MPG 2.2~m telescope in La Silla, Chile \citep{gbc+08} showed extended emission at the position of the GRB.
+An image taken of the field of GRB~150403A almost six months after the GRB with GROND \citep{gbc+08} showed extended emission at the position of the GRB.
 This is confirmed with the NIRSpec IFS observations, where line emission from \ha, \hb, \oii\ and \oiii\ is clearly detected in three regions of the data cube at a redshift consistent with the GRB afterglow \citep[$z=2.06$;][]{pxt+15} (see Fig.~\ref{fig:grb150403A}).
 We have labelled the three brightest emission components A, B and C on an image taken from the NIRSpec G140M/L100LP data, centred on the observer frame \oiiib\ emission line (Fig.~\ref{fig:grb150403A_IFS}).
-The GRB afterglow position is labelled with an `X' and appears to lie just to the west of component C, and not evidently on a star forming region.
-However, the astrometry of these data is limited by the combined pointing accuracy of JWST (within 1 pixel) and the accuracy of the acquisition target position.
+The GRB afterglow position (labelled `X') appears to lie just to the west of component C, and not evidently on a star forming region.
+However, the astrometry of these data is limited by the combined pointing accuracy of JWST (within 1 pixel) and the accuracy of the acquisition target position, which was $\sim$ 0\farcs3.
+The estimated total $1\sigma$ uncertainty on the GRB afterglow position within the NIRSpec IFS field of view is indicated in Fig.~\ref{fig:grb150403A_IFS} with the dashed white circle.
 Accurate astrometry was possible in the case of the host galaxy of GRB~050820A because the A and B components were detected in previous HST imaging data, allowing the GRB position to be located accurately.
-However, for the host galaxy of GRB~150403A, there is no imaging data available that resolves the components shown in Fig.~\ref{fig:grb150403A_IFS}, and the astrometry will therefore include the uncertainty in the position of the acquisition target.
+However, for the host galaxy of GRB~150403A, there is no imaging data available that resolves the components shown in Fig.~\ref{fig:grb150403A_IFS}, so that further refined astrometry is not possible.

-Component B has the brightest emission lines, followed by components A and then C. The largest velocity separation is between components B and C, which are offset by $\Delta v\approx 90$~km/s, whereas component A lies somewhere between the other two components.
+Component B has the brightest emission lines, followed by components A and then C. The largest velocity separation is between components B and C, which are offset by $\Delta v\approx 88$~km~s$^{-1}$, whereas component A lies somewhere between the other two components.